-7.5.6 Cut-Off Channels
+7.3.6 Cut off channels

-- a) Approved cut-off channels may be required parallel and adjacent to the uphill boundaries of high level sections.
-When required, these shall be located within the upper boundary of the property to be protected and covered by suitable easements. - b) In this case a consent notice shall be placed on the section outlining that the property owner is responsible for maintaining the cut-off channel.
+- a) Approved cut off channels may be required parallel and adjacent to the uphill boundaries of high level sections.
+When required, these shall be located within the upper boundary of the property to be protected and covered by suitable easements. - b) In this case a consent notice shall be placed on the section outlining that the property owner is responsible for maintaining the cut off channel.

-7.5.7 Culverts Under Fill
+7.3.7 Culverts under fill

-- a) Culverts shall be of sufficient strength to support all designed super imposed loads in accordance with NZS/AS 3725 and culvert design manuals.
-Note minimum 375mm diameter for rural access crossings. - b) Culverts shall have adequate wingwalls, headwalls, aprons, approved grills, traps and/or pits to prevent blockage, scouring and erosion. - c) Inlets shall be designed to ensure adequate intake capacity and provide headwalls no lower than maximum surcharge levels. - d) Sufficient erosion protection shall be provided in the event of flow over an embankment.
+- a) Culverts shall be of sufficient strength to support all designed super imposed loads in accordance with NZS/AS 3725. - b) Culverts shall have adequate wingwalls, headwalls, aprons, approved grills, traps and/or pits to prevent blockage, scouring and erosion. - c) Inlets shall be designed to ensure adequate intake capacity and provide headwalls no lower than maximum surcharge levels. - d) Sufficient erosion protection shall be provided in the event of flow over an embankment.

-7.5.8 Sub-Soil Drains
+7.3.8 Sub-Soil Drains

-- a) Sub-soil drains draining residential land areas shall terminate at a sump (TDC Drawing 707).
+- a) Sub-soil drains draining residential land areas shall terminate at a sump (TDC Drawing 500).
 Sub-soil drains shall not discharge to the kerb and channel. - b) Sub-soil drains draining service trenches shall terminate at the closest stormwater manhole or sump. - c) Sub-soil drains are not to be considered as part of the surface water drainage system.

-7.5.9 On-Site Retention of Stormwater
+7.3.9 On-site retention of stormwater

 - a) Water is a valuable resource and land owners are encouraged to retain and reuse stormwater collected on their site.
-This also reduces off-site adverse effects by restricting stormwater flows in Council's pipe systems until after a high intensity storm has passed. - b) Retention of stormwater can be achieved via holding tanks on site.
-The lower two-thirds of a tank can be used for stormwater reuse and the top one-third of the tank for detention and slow discharge to Council's reticulation system if available.
-TDC Drawing 725 gives a working example for stormwater retention design.
+This also reduces off-site adverse effects by restricting stormwater flows in council's pipe systems until after a high intensity storm has passed. - b) Retention of stormwater can be achieved via holding tanks on site.
+The lower twothirds of a tank can be used for stormwater reuse and the top one-third of the tank for detention and slow discharge to Council's reticulation system if available.
+TDC Drawing 726 gives a worked example for stormwater retention design.

-7.5.10 Detention Basins
+7.3.10 Detention basins

-Detention basins that are to be vested in Council must have the prior approval of the Engineering Manager.
-Detention basins may be needed for the control of stormwater flows should downstream stormwater systems be substandard.
-Because of long-term maintenance costs, large basins are preferred by Council over a series of smaller ones.
+a) Detention basins may be needed for the control of stormwater flows should downstream stormwater systems be substandard.
+Because of long term maintenance costs, large basins are preferred by Council over a series of smaller ones.